South Korea’s Esports Triumph with ‘Faker’ Leading the Charge

 However, despite the fervor surrounding Faker, fans were unable to witness his gameplay in person on the opening day of the League of Legends competition.
 The main arena of Hangzhou’s purpose-built esports stadium hosted the semifinals of Arena of Valor, Asian Games Version, also known as Honor of Kings.

-In this arena, Malaysia’s team secured a victory over Vietnam, setting the stage for the first medals to be awarded in esports.
-Competitors in this play from terminals in the center of the 4,500-seat hall, while spectators follow the action on large screens overhead.
+In this arena, Malaysia’s team secured a victory over Vietnam, setting the stage for the medals to be awarded in esports.
+Competitors in this event play from terminals in the center of the 4,500-seat hall, while spectators follow the action on large screens overhead.
 China emerged victorious over Thailand in the afternoon game.

 This paves the way for a bronze medal match between Vietnam and Thailand, as well as a gold medal showdown between Malaysia and China.
 These matches will mark the first-ever medals awarded for esports at the Asian Games.